Most consumers are unaware of the exposure to

 Digestive contamination: (through food)

-In 1985, the Food and Agriculture Organization of the United Nations (FAO) estimated that 25% of the world’s vegetable, fruit
+In 1985, the Food and Agriculture Organization of the United Nations (FAO) estimated that 25% of the world’s vegetable, fruit and grain crops were affected by mycotoxins, which reduced food, both plant and animal, available worldwide.

 Aerial contamination is just as important as the previous one.
 Indeed, mold contained in the environment increases the development of diffuse interstitial lung diseases, Parkinson as well as other neurodegenerative diseases.